Multiple citizenship: History

+Although fully eliminating dual nationality proved to be legally impossible during this time, it was subjected to fierce condemnation and social shaming.
+It was framed as disloyalty and widely compared to bigamy.
+George Bancroft, the American diplomat who would later go on to negotiate the first of the Bancroft treaties, which were named for him, stated in 1849 that nations should "as soon tolerate a man with two wives as a man with two countries; as soon bear with polygamy as that state of double allegiance."
+In 1915, former US President Theodore Roosevelt published an article deriding the concept of dual nationality as a "self-evident absurdity."
+Roosevelt's article was spurred by the case of P.A.
+Lelong, a US citizen born in New Orleans to French immigrant parents.
+He had planned to travel to France on business but had been warned that he might be conscripted to fight in World War I, and when he contacted the State Department for assurances that "my constitutional privileges as an American citizen follow me wherever I go", he was informed that France would regard him as a citizen under its jus sanguinis laws, and that the State Department could give no assurances regarding his liability for military service if he voluntarily placed himself in French jurisdiction.

-However, the consensus against dual nationality began to erode due to changes in social mores and attitudes.
-By the late 20th century it was becoming gradually accepted again.
+However, the consensus against dual nationality began to erode as a result of changes in social mores and attitudes.
+By the late 20th century, it was becoming gradually accepted again.
 Many states were lifting restrictions on dual citizenship.
-For example, the British Nationality Act 1948 removed restrictions on dual citizenship in the United Kingdom, the 1967 Afroyim v.
-Rusk ruling by the U.S. Supreme Court prohibited the U.S. government from stripping citizenship from Americans who had dual citizenship without their consent, and the Canadian Citizenship Act, 1976, removed restrictions on dual citizenship in Canada.
+For example, the British Nationality Act 1948 removed restrictions on dual citizenship in the UK, the 1967 Afroyim v.
+Rusk ruling by the US Supreme Court prohibited the US government from stripping citizenship from Americans who had dual citizenship without their consent, and the Canadian Citizenship Act, 1976, removed restrictions on dual citizenship in Canada.
 The number of states allowing multiple citizenships further increased after a treaty in Europe requiring signatories to limit dual citizenship lapsed in the 1990s, and countries with high emigration rates began permitting it to maintain links with their respective diasporas.

-Citizenship of multiple countries
+Types of laws

 Each country sets its own criteria for citizenship and the rights of citizenship, which change from time to time, often becoming more restrictive.
-For example, until 1982 a person born in the UK was automatically a British citizen; this was subjected to restrictions from 1983.
+For example, until 1982, a person born in the UK was automatically a British citizen; this was subjected to restrictions from 1983.
 These laws may create situations where a person may satisfy the citizenship requirements of more than one country simultaneously.
 This would, in the absence of laws of one country or the other, allow the person to hold multiple citizenships.
 National laws may include criteria as to the circumstances, if any, in which a person may concurrently hold another citizenship.
 A country may withdraw its own citizenship if a person acquires a citizenship of another country, for example: